 5. Submit a Photo Op Request to the office of your governor or mayor to get a photo with the elected official who signed your CEH Day Proclamation.
 Oftentimes, this can be arranged by submitting a Scheduling Request form or by emailing the governor's or mayor's office.
 Details will be found on your government's website.

-6. Once the proclamation has been issued and you have received it, create a press release to send to your favorite media outlets and to CEHN so we can promote it on our website and via social media.
+6. Once the proclamation has been issued and you have received it, create a press release to send to your favorite media outlets.
+Please also add your proclamation requests and updates to the CEH Day Events & Activities Map at cehday.org

 Take it to Twitter